-Register Today for the 11th annual Iowa Women in Agriculture Conference
+for the 2021 Iowa Women in Agriculture Conference

-“Conserving Ag’s Future Together” is the theme of the 15th annual Iowa Women in Agriculture invite you to join us for the 11th annual Conference at the FFA Enrichment Center in Ankeny on August 1.
+“Conserving Ag’s Future Together” is the theme of the 15th annual Iowa Women in Agriculture Conference at the FFA Enrichment Center in Ankeny on August 5.

-Registration for the conference is $50 until July 22, and $70 after that date.
+Early bird registration is $50 until August 2, and $70 after that date.
 Registration includes the pre-conference tour, evening welcome reception, continental breakfast, lunch, and snacks.
 Register online in advance on the web site, by mail, or from 7:15 a.m.-8:00 a.m. on the day of the conference.
 A room block has been set up at the Courtyard by Marriott at SE Creekview Drive in Ankeny; please contact for a reservation prior to July 14.

 Early bird registration is required for those attending the Pre-Conference Tour.
 For questions about the tour, contact Madeline Schultz at 515-294-0588.

-For more Conference information, contact IWIA president Cheryl Tevis at 515-353-4425 or visit our IWIA web site www.iowawomeninag.org for a full Conference agenda and registration details.
+For conference information, contact IWIA president Cheryl Tevis at 515-353-4425 or visit www.iowawomeninag.org for a full Conference agenda and registration details.